-John Wells King (jking@gsblaw.com) is a partner of the law firm of Garvey Schubert Barer in its Washington DC office.
+John Wells King (john@jwkinglaw.com) is a principal with the Law Office of John Wells King in Jacksonville, Florida.
 Mr. King's experience in the field of political broadcasting began as a precinct reporter for NBC News during the 1968 presidential election.
-Upon his graduation from law school, Mr. King associated with the Washington DC communications law firm of Haley, Bader & Potts.
-The firm affiliated with Garvey Schubert Barer in March 2000.

-Mr. King is a past Editor-In-Chief of the Federal Communications Bar Journal, and past Co-Editor of the FCBA News, the newsletter of the Federal Communications Bar

-Association.
-He is a frequent contributor to communications industry trade publications including TVNewsCheck, The Small Market Radio Newsletter, The Financial Manager, and Radio World.
-Mr. King is Washington DC counsel to Radio Ink, where his articles on FCC-related topics appear regularly.
-He is a co-author of Profitably Buying and Selling Broadcast Stations.
+Mr. King is a past Editor-In-Chief of the Federal Communications Bar Journal, the forerunner of the Federal Communications Law Journal.
+He is a past Co Editor of the FCBA News, the newsletter of the Federal Communications Bar Association.
+He has contributed regularly to communications industry trade publications including TVNewsCheck, The Small Market Radio Newsletter, The Financial Manager, and Radio World.
+Mr. King is a co-author of Profitably Buying and Selling Broadcast Stations.